zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 to install `lodash` library.

 Now, you can run unit test again.
-You must get next output
+You must get this output

 ```
 > karma start